Secure CheckoutPersonal information is secured with SSL technology.

 - Provides a thorough description of the material quality control process, including the latest industry practice

-- Material characterization at all levels, from atomic level to surface structure are addressed
+- Presents material characterization at all levels, from the atomic level to surface structure

-- Is a comprehensive source of technical advice on natural fibre characterization methods like XRD, XPS, TGA, SEM, TEM, AFM, Contact angle, Particle size analysis, FTIR, and NMR
+- Covers technical advice on natural fiber characterization methods, including XRD, XPS, TGA, SEM, TEM, AFM, Contact angle, Particle size analysis, FTIR, and NMR

 Students and researchers interested in polymers, fibres, and textiles.
 R&D engineers and materials scientists in industry